 Lila received a BS in Mathematics Education from North Carolina State University, and MS and PhD degrees in Computational and Applied Mathematics from Old Dominion University.
 She began her collegiate teaching career in 1988 at Randolph Macon Woman's College in Lynchburg, VA and moved in 1989 to Statesboro, GA as a mathematics faculty member at Georgia Southern University.
 During her career, she has served as Acting Department Chair at Georgia Southern (2002), Department Chair at Georgia College (2003-2008), and as Dean of the College of Information and Mathematical Sciences at Clayton State.
 Her mathematics fields of interest are numerical modeling of physical systems, ordinary and partial differential equations.
 For many years, she has been passionate about the use of technology in teaching mathematics using tools such as Mathematica, MATLAB, Mathcad, Geogebra, Desmos, and 3D printing.
 In 1998, Lila was awarded the Award for Excellence in Contributions to Instruction at Georgia Southern University.
 As a participant and facilitator in the successful ATLAST (Augmenting the Teaching of Linear Algebra using Technology) project, she met David Hill and worked with him to develop Demos with Positive Impact.
 In 2015, as one of the inaugural recipients, she was recognized as ICTCM Fellow by the International Conference on Technology in Collegiate Mathematics.
 A long time online instructor in the University System of Georgia eCore collaborative, Lila received an eHero Award in 2018 in recognition for excellence in teaching and dedication to supporting online students in mathematics.
 Currently she serves on the Executive Steering Committee and is a program chair for the International Conference on Technology in Collegiate Mathematics.
 She recognizes that technology and web-based activities for teaching and learning mathematics may be a challenge for students with low hearing and sight.
 In 2005 she was the recipient of an NSF grant (Award #0511426, #0838113) to explore ways to adapt materials so that they are accessible for students with visual and hearing disabilities.

-Lila is retired and lives in Fort Payne, AL where she lives on Lookout Mountain with her husband and tabby cat.
+Lila is retired and lives on Lookout Mountain in Fort Payne, AL with her husband and tabby cat.